davidjgonzalez/Ownable/README.markdown

 For example, assume the associations:

 	User has_many Orders has_one Invoice has_many Payments

+or in the opposite direction:

+	Payments belongs_to Invoice belongs_to Orders belongs_to User

 Determine if a User "owns" a particular Payment object

 	Rather than manually defining and then checking the association between User and Payment like: